Rosen Professional Internships

 *The hub is accessible to current students who have active UCF credentials.

-The Rosen College of Hospitality Management’s curriculum requires all Rosen College students to gain professional experience in their field of study.
-Students enroll in three (3), 1-credit hour courses and gain valuable work experience prior to graduation in progressively more responsible, career driven positions.
+The Rosen College of Hospitality Management’s curriculum requires all Rosen College students to gain valuable professional development and knowledge in their field of study.
+Students enroll in three (3), 1-credit hour Internship courses, and gain valuable work experience prior to graduation in progressively more responsible, career driven positions.

 - Clarify academic and career goals